The UCD Teaching, Learning and Mentoring Policy for Postdocs is currently under review and awaiting publication.

 Although ultimately it is your responsibility as a Postdoc to manage your career development, you can avail of a number of supports in UCD to access teaching and mentoring.
 Find out more about how you can take charge of your teaching and how to identify mentors and get the most out of these relationships.

 “Early on in training, the Postdoc should discuss their career aspirations with their supervisor.
 A key question to answer is whether or not to pursue an academic track.
 Research output will be the number one decider whether or not you are called to interview.
 To then add value to your CV, you should be able to demonstrate teaching experience and administrative tasks associated with teaching – opportunities to give a masterclass at graduate level or give some lectures as part of an established module.
 Supervising is another form of teaching.
-In UCD there is a Teaching and Learning seminar series specifically for Postdocs!” - Associate Professor Barbara Dooley, Dean of Graduate Studies
+In UCD there is a Teaching and Learning seminar series specifically for Postdocs!” - Professor Barbara Dooley, Acting Registrar, Deputy President and Vice President for Academic Affairs

 "When considering my career development as a postdoctoral researcher I discussed with my mentor how I would go about gathering teaching experience.
 One piece of advice I would give to postdoctoral researchers is to make sure you are proactive and seek out opportunities where possible.
 I sought teaching experience within UCD School of Psychology, however I also sought opportunities in other schools and external institutions.” - Dr Amanda Fitzgerald, UCD School of Psychology